lelloc/doc-admin/content/otrs-group-services/system-registration.rst

 To overview the registered system:

-1. Click on the *Overview the registered systems* button in the left sidebar.
+1. Click on the *Overview of registered systems* button in the left sidebar.
 2. Log in the `OTRS Portal <https://portal.otrs.com/otrs/customer.pl?Action=CustomerOTRSSystems>`__.
 3. Review the list of registered systems.